IBAC is holding public hearings into allegations of serious corrupt conduct in Victoria's public transport sector.

 - the extent to which any suspected corrupt conduct identified above has infiltrated the public transport sector's tendering and procurement processes, across the major public transport operators in Victoria.

-The hearings were presided over by IBAC's Commissioner The Honourable Robert Redlich QC.
-Counsel Assisting was Paul Lawrie of the Victorian Bar together with Joseph Amin, Principal Lawyer of IBAC.
+The hearings are presided over by IBAC's Commissioner The Honourable Robert Redlich QC.
+Counsel Assisting is Paul Lawrie of the Victorian Bar together with Joseph Amin, Principal Lawyer of IBAC.